blenassefa2/blenassefa2/README.md

 Here are some things about me:

-- 👩‍🎓 I am a computer science student living in Ethiopia
+- 👩‍🎓 I am a computer science graduate living in Ethiopia
-- 📖 Interested in software engineering and cyber security
+- 📖 Interested in software engineering, cybersecurity and AI
-- 🔭 I’m working on Alx software engineering projects and A2SV competitive programming
+- 🔭 I’ve worked on an Alx software engineering projects
-- 🌱 I’m currently Head of education intern and part-time backend developer at A2SV
+- 🌱 I’m currently Head of education and competitive programmer at A2SV

+You can find me on linkedin and connect